Carbanion

 where B stands for the base.
 The carbanions formed from deprotonation of alkanes (at an sp^{3} carbon), alkenes (at an sp^{2} carbon), arenes (at an sp^{2} carbon), and alkynes (at an sp carbon) are known as alkyl, alkenyl (vinyl), aryl, and alkynyl (acetylide) anions, respectively.

 Carbanions have a concentration of electron density at the negatively charged carbon, which, in most cases, reacts efficiently with a variety of electrophiles of varying strengths, including carbonyl groups, imines/iminium salts, halogenating reagents (e.g., N-bromosuccinimide and diiodine), and proton donors.
 A carbanion is one of several reactive intermediates in organic chemistry.
 In organic synthesis, organolithium reagents and Grignard reagents are commonly treated and referred to as "carbanions."
-This is a convenient approximation, although these species are generally clusters or complexes containing highly polar, but still covalent bonds metal–carbon bonds (M^{δ+}–C^{δ−}) rather than true carbanions.
+This is a convenient approximation, although these species are generally clusters or complexes containing highly polar, but still covalent metal–carbon bonds (M^{δ+}–C^{δ−}) rather than true carbanions.

 Geometry

 Absent π delocalization, the negative charge of a carbanion is localized in an sp^{x} hybridized orbital on carbon as a lone pair.
 As a consequence, localized alkyl, alkenyl/aryl, and alkynyl carbanions assume trigonal pyramidal, bent, and linear geometries, respectively.
 By Bent's rule, placement of the carbanionic lone pair electrons in an orbital with significant s character is favorable, accounting for the pyramidalized and bent geometries of alkyl and alkenyl carbanions, respectively.
 Valence shell electron pair repulsion (VSEPR) theory makes similar predictions.
 This contrasts with carbocations, which have a preference for unoccupied nonbonding orbitals of pure atomic p character, leading to planar and linear geometries, respectively, for alkyl and alkenyl carbocations.

 An alkyl carbanion is trigonal pyramidal.

 Vinyl anions are bent.
 1,2-Disubstituted vinyl anions have E and Z isomers that undergo inversion through a linear transition state.

 However, delocalized carbanions may deviate from these geometries.
 Instead of residing in a hybrid orbital, the carbanionic lone pair may instead occupy a p orbital (or an orbital of high p character).
 A p orbital has a more suitable shape and orientation to overlap with the neighboring π system, resulting in more effective charge delocalization.
 As a consequence, alkyl carbanions with neighboring conjugating groups (e.g., allylic anions, enolates, nitronates, etc.) are generally planar rather than pyramidized.
 Likewise, delocalized alkenyl carbanions sometimes favor a linear instead of bent geometry.
 More often, a bent geometry is still preferred for substituted alkenyl anions, though the linear geometry is only slightly less stable, resulting in facile equilibration between the (E) and (Z) isomers of the (bent) anion through a linear transition state.
 For instance, calculations indicate that the parent vinyl anion or ethylenide, H2C=CH−, has an inversion barrier of 27 kcal/mol, while allenyl anion or allenide, H2C=C=CH− ↔ H2C−\sC≡CH), whose negative charge is stabilized by delocalization, has an inversion barrier of only 4 kcal/mol, reflecting stabilization of the linear transition state by better π delocalization.